 MSU Surplus Store & Recycling Center will not pick up biological safety cabinets until clearance is provided by EHS Biosafety Staff.
 Laboratory staff must contact EHS Biological Safety Staff to arrange for an evaluation prior to arranging for MSU Surplus Store & Recycling Center pickup.
 MSU Surplus Store & Recycling Center will not accept biosafety cabinets without a written notice from EHS Biological Safety Personnel.

-MSU Surplus Store & Recycling Center will not accept any lasers without consent and documented approval of the EHS Laser Safety Officer (LSO).
-MSU Surplus Store & Recycling Staff may aid in the acquisition of a buyer, however, the sale must be preapproved by the University’s LSO and disposal of the laser is ultimately the responsibility of the current owner/department.
+MSU Surplus Store & Recycling Center will not accept any lasers or x-ray equipment without consent and documented approval of the EHS Laser Safety Officer (LSO).
+Contact EHS for approval.

-2.10.
+2.6.9.
 Transformers and Capacitors

-2.11.
-Paint and Chemical Products
+2.7.
+Paints, Cleaners and Other Chemical Products

-2.12.
+2.8.
 Barrels/Drums

-2.13.
+2.9.
 Miscellaneous Items

 MSU Surplus Store & Recycling Center will not accept any laboratory/clinical needles, syringes and scalpel blades.
 They must be collected for disposal through EHS.